silexcorp/AuraSharp/README.md

 ## What works?
 - [x] Control of 12V RGB stripes
-- [x] Onboard leds like those mounted on the motherboard
+- [x] Onboard leds like those mounted on the back
 - [x] Components on the motherboard (such as the logo on the sound card in Asus ROG 470-I)
 ## What is not working?
 - Addressable RGB stripes